Ogham Tree Lore

 Capable of travelling our three worlds the land, the sea and the sky, the swan brings many gifts monogamy, family, community, solitude, reflection, transformation, purity and the list goes on.
 The ability through dreams to travel to other worlds, the swan and the rainbow we frequently see together, with the swan as your power animal the journeys are without fear, the lands of Asgard, the rainbow bridge, and other worlds and astral plains all become possible.

-As the Swan can call upon the elements of Air, Sea and Earth, it can also call upon the four directions, maybe in our modern world the arch-angels Uriel, (North) Michael, (South) Raphael, (East) Gabriel, (West).
+As the Swan can call upon the elements of Land, Sea and Air, it can also call upon the four directions, maybe in our modern world the arch-angels Uriel, (North) Michael, (South) Raphael, (East) Gabriel, (West).
 To be able to invoke the arch-angels and travel the realms in love and without fear is possibly our greatest gift.